firesidefiction/firesidefiction.github.io/_drafts/FQ-2018-Q4-OCT/2018-10-29-pendants-of-precariousness.md

 But Ptatn’s subdued voice is not as loud as my mom’s continuing in my ear.
 “You’re a terrible daughter.”
 “No one will ever love you.”
 “You’re pathetic.”
 I think of her toxic relationships, boyfriend after boyfriend, drunks and abusers.
 She projects them onto me.

-I say in hypnotic self-assurance, hoping to convince myself, “I court with danger on my chest to surmount them.
+I say in hypnotic self-assurance, hoping to convince myself:

+“I court with danger on my chest to surmount them.
 Conquer them.
 It reminds me what I expose.
 I subjugate her to my beck and call.
 I have her weapon.”

 Ptatn seems satisfied with the answer and snuggles their face in my arms.